-Deputies are not authorized to carry department TASER devices while off-duty.
+Deputies are not authorized to carry [department/office] CEDs while off-duty.

-Deputies shall ensure that TASER devices are secured while in their homes, vehicles or any other area under their control, in a manner that will keep the device inaccessible to others.
+Deputies shall ensure that CEDs are secured while in their homes, vehicles, or any other area under their control, in a manner that will keep the device inaccessible to others.

-Deputies shall document all TASER device discharges in the related arrest/crime report and the TASER device report form.
+Deputies shall document all CED discharges in the related arrest/crime reports and the CED report forms.
+Photographs should be taken of any obvious probe impact or drive-stun application sites and attached to the CED report form.
 Notification shall also be made to a supervisor in compliance with the Use of Force Policy.
-Unintentional discharges, pointing the device at a person, laser activation and arcing the device will also be documented on the report form.
+Unintentional discharges, pointing the device at a person, audible warning, laser activation, and arcing the device, other than for testing purposes, will also be documented on the report form.
+Data downloads from the CED after use on a subject should be done as soon as practicable using a [department/office]-approved process to preserve the data.

-304.6.1 EMDTDEVICE FORM
+304.6.1 CED REPORT FORM

-Items that shall be included in the TASER device report form are:
+As applicable based on the device type, items that shall be included in the CED report form are:

-- (a) The type and brand of TASER device and cartridge and cartridge serial number. - (b) Date, time and location of the incident. - (c) Whether any display, laser or arc deterred a subject and gained compliance. - (d) The number of TASER device activations, the duration of each cycle, the duration between activations, and (as best as can be determined) the duration that the subject received applications. - (e) The range at which the TASER device was used. - (f) The type of mode used (probe or drive-stun). - (g) Location of any probe impact. - (h) Location of contact in drive-stun mode. - (i) Description of where missed probes went.
+- (a) The brand, model, and serial number of the CED and any cartridge/magazine. - (b) Date, time, and location of the incident. - (c) Whether any warning, display, laser, or arc deterred a subject and gained compliance. - (d) The number of probes deployed, CED activations, the duration of each cycle, the duration between activations, and (as best as can be determined) the duration that the subject received applications. - (e) The range at which the CED was used. - (f) The type of mode used (e.g., probe deployment, drive-stun). - (g) Location of any probe impact. - (h) Location of contact in drive-stun mode. - (i) Description of where missed probes went.